MicrosoftDocs/cpp-docs/docs/dotnet/outline-of-changes-cpp-cli.md

 -   A forward declaration of a CLR enum is no longer supported.

--   The overload resolution between the built-in arithmetic types and the Object class hierarchy has reversed between Managed Extensions and [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)].
+-   The overload resolution between the built-in arithmetic types and the Object class hierarchy has reversed between Managed Extensions and Visual C++.
 As a side-effect, CLR enums are no longer implicitly converted to arithmetic types.

 -   In the new syntax, a CLR enum maintains its own scope, which is not the case in Managed Extensions.
 Previously, enumerators were visible within the containing scope of the enum; now, enumerators are encapsulated within the scope of the enum.